metarutaiga/FBXSDK/readme.txt

       aim vector was parallel to the (0,1,0) vector.

     * [FBXX-986] Fixed potential security issue when reading certain legacy FBX files

-    * Added the GetMatrix(FbxAMAtrix& pMatrix) function to the FbxAxisSystem class that retrieves the axis definition in the 4x4 matrix form.

 2016.1